tropiano/tropianhs/_posts/2025-06-06-may-report.md

 ## [Data Freelance][tg-datafreelance]

 I interviewed [Dominique][dom-x].
-Super interesting guy that went into freelancing fresh off of Zurich ETH.
-Dominique is an amazing guy and he has a very inspiring story that my readers loved.
-I shared the story on X and got some new subscribers because of that.
+Super-interesting guy that **went into freelancing fresh off of Zurich ETH** and made $100k in a bit more than one year.
+Dominique's a very inspiring story that my readers loved.
+I shared the interview on X and got some new subscribers because of that.
 Lesson: I should share everything more often and on more platforms.
 I have now **57 members, which is 12 more** than last month.

 ## [Data Internships][datainternships]